RobertKrawitz/OpenShift4-tools/README.md

     Prometheus query API, while `prometheus-client` is a Prometheus provider.

+	Newer versions of `prometheus-api-client` may require versions of `pandas` newer than you can run.
+If so, you will need to install `prometheus_api_client==0.4.2`.

+	Note that `prometheus-api-client` does not install all of its dependencies.
+If `pip3 install prometheus-api-client==0.4.2`
+    fails, you will need to install the following dependencies, either via your system packages or via `pip` (system packages may not always provide new enough dependencies).

+	- A C++ compiler gcc-c++ or llvm)
+	- pandas==1.1.5
+	- cython
+	- numpy

   - **openshift-client**: not currently packaged.
 This can be installed via `pip3 install openshift-client`.
 It provides much of the OpenShift client API.

+    Note that `openshift-client` cannot and/or does not install all needed dependencies.
+If `pip3 install openshift-client` fails, please ensure that the following dependencies are installed (this is current for RHEL 8.x and should be similar for other distributions):

+	  - A C compiler (gcc or llvm)
+	  - python3-libs
+	  - rust
+	  - setuptools-rust
+	  - python3-wheel
+	  - python3-pip-wheel
+	  - cryptography
+	  - cargo
+	  - python3-devel

   Usage: